cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/saml-migration.md

     - Under **Configure SAML**, select **Configure**.
     - Update the <span style="background-color: #ECE6FA; padding: 2px;">**IdP Certificate**</span> with the current value from your identity provider, and select **Save Configuration** to confirm.
 1. We no longer require a <span style="background-color: #ECE6FA; padding: 2px;">**RelayState**</span> within the assertion.
 Delete it from the configuration in your IdP.
 1. Test the configuration.
-In the identity provider, select the Cobalt tile.
 You should be authenticated to Cobalt.

 ## Instructions for Specific Identity Providers